Overview

 Making tasks feel less like a chore.

-Early Task Designs
+Early Rough Draft of Task Designs in Figma Make

-Early Level Designs
+Early Level Designs - inspiration from retro space games

 | Personalized Motivation